 Example measurement result of a laptop at 62 GHz

 The new 5G module is very user-friendly, offering incredible performance in terms of power density evaluations with minimal uncertainty.
 The first version, including the integration of verification devices and full validation documentation, will be released before mid June.
-The application note on "5G compliance testing with DASY6", which also includes the preliminary uncertainty budget and validation results, can be downloaded here.

 To request a quotation or for further information, please contact firstname.lastname@example.org.